scottwilliambeasley/debian-from-scratch/README.md

 What happens here is that dpkg will attempt to install all software packages in the directory.
 It will inevitably fail, but do not fret.
 Simply repeat the command until everything is installed.

+#####How this works

-What is happening here is that dpkg is attempting to install each package without actually taking into mind the dependency tree.
+What happens when we run the command above is that dpkg is attempting to install each package without actually taking into mind the dependency tree.
 So with each execution of the above command, another level of the dependency tree will be fulfilled, until it's successfully able to confirm that the entire tree was installed.
 Once you no longer get any errors from dpkg, it means everything was installed.

 dpkg is simply not as intelligent as something like apt, which would automatically build a dependency map, and install all prerequisite software before attempting to install software dependent on said software.

 You might also notice that dpkg itself is part of the .deb files that needed to be installed.
 Don't worry, this doesn't break anything.
 We already have dpkg, but are just installing the official package to update its own database because the database never actually contained itself as part of the list of installed packages.

+#####Double checking if everything is installed

 To be absolutely certain, you can execute the following command, which counts how many packages dpkg counts as installed in its database:

-`echo $(($(dpkg -l | wc -l)-3))`
+`echo $(($(dpkg -l | wc -l)-5))`

-If it lists 23 packages, then you can correctly assume that everything was installed as intended.
+If this returns the value 23, then you can correctly assume that everything was installed as intended.

 ### Creating networking configuration files